MateuszRostek/book-store/README.md

 ## Setup Instructions

 1. Clone the repository to your local machine.
-2. Ensure you have Docker installed.
+2. Ensure you have Docker installed and docker engine running.
 3. Navigate to the project directory.
+4. Run `./mvnw clean package` to create a .jar file.
+5. In the .env file you should provide necessary DB and Docker variables, here is an example:
+MYSQLDB_USER=root
+MYSQLDB_ROOT_PASSWORD=1234
+MYSQLDB_DATABASE=test
+MYSQLDB_LOCAL_PORT=3307
+MYSQLDB_DOCKER_PORT=3306
+SPRING_LOCAL_PORT=8080
+SPRING_DOCKER_PORT=8080
+DEBUG_PORT=5005
-4. Run `docker-compose up` to start the application and MySQL database.
+6. Run `docker compose up -d --build` to start the application and MySQL database.
-5. Access the API documentation at `http://localhost:8080/swagger-ui.html`.
+7. Feel free to test my application using Postman/Swagger.
+8. To stop and remove containers use `docker compose down`.

 ## Rising to Challenges